Studies indicate J&J Covid-19 vaccine booster protects people against severe illness from Omicron variant

 One real-life study from South Africa showed vaccine effectiveness against hospitalization from Covid-19 rose to 85% after a booster dose of the J&J vaccine, even after the Omicron variant was circulating.
 And a lab-based study in the US indicated the vaccine stimulates a strong immune response from cells known as T-cells, which protect people against severe disease even if they don’t block the virus entirely from infecting the body.

-Results from both studies were released by the company in a statement but are being submitted to a pre-print server and a peer-reviewed journal, the company said.
+Results from both studies were released by the company in a statement but the South African team posted findings online as a preprint and the results are being submitted to a peer-reviewed journal, the researchers said.

-A team at the South African Medical Research Council helped examine the results of an ongoing study of the J&J vaccine there.
+Linda-Gail Bekker of the University of Cape Town and other researchers including a team at the South African Medical Research Council helped examine the results of an ongoing study of the J&J vaccine there.
 They looked at results from 69,000 health care workers.

-“When a booster shot was administered six to nine months after a primary single dose, vaccine effectiveness increased over time from 63 percent at 0-13 days, to 84 percent at 14-27 days and 85 percent at 1-2 months post-boost,” J&J said in a statement.
+“We observed that vaccine effectiveness for hospitalization increased over time since booster dose, from 63% to 84% and then 85%,” they wrote.
+The booster was given between six and nine months after the first dose of the vaccine, also known as Ad26.COV.2.

+“This data is important given the increased reliance on the Ad26.COV.2 vaccine in Africa,” they wrote.

 “Even before you factor in the increased infectiousness of Omicron, we have to remember that healthcare workers on the frontlines are at a greatly increased risk of being affected by COVID-19 in the first place,” Dr. Glenda Gray, president and CEO of the SAMRC, said in a statement.